hampel/knownbots-xenforo/README.md

 #### Email user agents

 Enable to periodically email user agent strings to the addon author for further analysis to detect previously unidentified bots.
-This option only has effect is the "Store user agents in database" option is also enabled.
+This option only has effect if the "Store user agents in database" option is also enabled.

 By default, the system sends emails directly to the addon author at `knownbots@hampel.io` - but you may have it send email to any address if you want to check what information the emails contain.
 You may manually forward the email to